 Incompass has been providing financial solutions since 2003 with a focus on the international individual or company.
 Our commitment to providing both innovative and comprehensive currency transfer solutions, has resulted in us becoming one of South Africa’s foremost experts in the field of foreign exchange.

 All of our transactions are processed through local banks, that are approved authorised dealers by the South African Reserve Bank.
-In addition we are an FSB (Financial Services Board) registered company holding all appropriate licences.
+In addition we are an FSCA (Financial Sector Conduct Authority) registered company holding all appropriate licences.
 Our currency transfers, in and out of South Africa, are done in strict accordance with money laundering regulations and exchange control regulations; and all our transactions are audited in terms of our licence and banking requirements.

 To experience better rates, save money and experience a first class service contact Incompass Forex today for all your money transfers, currency exchange and foreign exchange services and advice.